How-To Creole

 2. To show that the action is being done on you (object pronoun)

-3. To show that you own something (possessive pronoun)
+3. To show that you own something (possessive adjective)

-How to Say the Pronouns in Haitian Creole
+How to Say Possessive Pronouns in Haitian Creole (Ownership)

 Example 1 - Subject